 - Achievement of Certificate in Infection Prevention issued by the Infection Control Unit of Mater Dei Hospital.

-- Evidence of involvement in and completion of an audit or quality improvement project.
+- Evidence of involvement in and completion of an audit or quality improvement (QI) project.
 The Foundation Programme Curriculum requires that F2 doctors have been actively involved in undertaking a clinical audit, and recognise how it relates to the improvement of clinical standards and addresses the clinical governance agenda.
 The audit or QI project should be presented as per the Audit and QI guidance issued by the Foundation School.